neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/11-dapps.md

 Tip

-If you're using React, check out the `FromStream` component in the [React](/docs/react) advanced guide for an easy way to integrate `Observable`s in your application.
+If you're using React, check out the `FromStream` component in the [React](/docs/react) advanced guide for a streamlined way to integrate `Observable`s in your application.

 :::